NTU-ALComLab/IWLS2021/README.md

 We train a convolutional neural network model with grouped convolutions and weights restricted to the powers of 2 (i.e. 2^-1, 2^0, 2^1 ...) and 0s.
 The quantized CNN model is then synthesized with sub-adder sharing to reduce the circuit size.

 ### Others
-We also apply the following methods on the CIFAR-10 dataset.
+We apply the following methods on the CIFAR-10 dataset (You may refer to [`data/format.md`](https://github.com/Po-Chun-Chien/IWLS2021/blob/submit/data/format.md) to see how the dataset is parsed and re-organized).
 - Image downsampling.
 - Image augmentation.
 - Truncating several least significant bits of each image pixel.